AsakuraMizu/coaf/README.md

 # Coding Together!

-A small diff-editor in local-network.
+A small diff-editor using in local-network.

+## Intro

+This program will host the server at [http://localhost:3000/](http://localhost:3000).

 ## Install

-### Recommand: Download From Release
+### Recommend: Download From Release

 [Linux](https://github.com/water-lift/codt/releases/download/v0.1.0/codt-linux)